jgleeson/PublicHouse/Analysis.md

 library(tidyverse) # for various analysis functions
 library(khroma) # for the Okabe-Ito colour scale library(ggbraid) # for the 'braid' geom
-library(lubridate) # for working with dates
-library(zoo) # for time series interpolation
+library(ggdensity) # for shaded probability areas on scatterplot diagrams library(geomtextpath) # for annotated line charts library(lubridate) # for working with dates library(zoo) # for time series interpolation
 ```